 The M Class are the epitome of the brand.
 When the 40 metre Imperial Princess launched in 2010 she was a vision of 50 years of Princess construction.
 The 40M is still in production today, standing alongside the 35M and 30M.

 Princess Yachts are timeless yet slick, sleek and elegant.
-They are the ultimate pleasure boat, a head-turner designed with comfort, performance and style.
+They are the ultimate pleasure boat, a head-turner designed with comfort, performance, and style.
 Whether you’re in the market for a new yacht or a pre-loved one, check out the enormous selection of Princess Yachts on Rightboat.com and begin your voyage.
+We have over 1000's of new and used boats and yachts for sale available at rightboat.com, for you to choose from.
+Explore to find your next yacht online now.
+Buying or Selling your boat online made easy for private seller or broker or trader, visit the link for more guidance.

 Related Articles and Guides